 Number of CUs Data collected from NAT Gateway 1 Data collected from NAT Gateway 2 Data collected from NAT Gateway 3 Number of CUs based on CPS 1100÷1000=1.1 32÷1000=0.032 0 Number of CUs based on CONNS 20000÷10000=2 8÷10000=0.0008 0 Number of CUs based on data transfer 3.5÷1=3.5 0.0056÷1=0.0056 0 CU fee (USD) 3.5×0.043=0.1505 0.032×0.043=0.001376 0

-NAT gateways support only the pay-by-data-transfer metering method.
-The pay-by-specification NAT gateways that you purchased are still available in the following sizes: small, medium and large.
-The unit price of a pay-by-specification NAT gateway varies based on the size of the NAT gateway.
-The following table describes the unit price of each NAT gateway size.
+Existing pay-as-you-go NAT gateways support the pay-by-specification metering method.
+These NAT gateways have three sizes: small, medium, and large.
+The unit price of a NAT gateway varies based on the size of the NAT gateway.
+The following table describes the unit price of each size.

 |Region||Small (unit price)||Medium (unit price)||Large (unit price)|